Skip to main content

 Data Points Control Parameters

 To control the number of data points, use the interval or density parameter.
-Choose one or the other, as trying to use both will cause one to override the other.
+Choose one or the other, as trying to use both causes one to override the other.

 • interval: Specify the number of seconds between data points.
 For example, if you want to get AVG/MIN/MAX data at 5-minute intervals for the last 24 hours, set interval=300 and you will receive 288 data points.